 - Yellow zucchini: These bright-colored zucchini look similar to the green ones with their oblong shape, straight neck, and smooth skin.

-- Eight ball squash: These round zucchini are ideal for stuffing, but it can be used in place of green ones as well.
+- Eight ball squash: These round zucchini are ideal for stuffing, but can be used in place of green ones too.

 These types of zucchini are similarly mild and lightly sweet in terms of flavor.
 But for today’s recipe, it would be ideal to use green and yellow zucchini.